Kareem Hunt: 2017 season

 Hunt was selected by the Kansas City Chiefs in the third round (86th overall) of the 2017 NFL draft.
 He was the sixth running back to be selected in the draft and was the first of three Toledo Rockets to be selected that year.

 Following a knee injury to starting running back Spencer Ware in the Chiefs' third preseason game against the Seattle Seahawks, Hunt was named the starting running back for the Chiefs on August 27, 2017.

 Hunt made his NFL debut on September 7, 2017, against the New England Patriots.
 On his first career NFL carry, despite never losing a fumble during his college career, Hunt fumbled, with the ball being recovered by the Patriots' safety Devin McCourty.
 Hunt went on to catch two touchdown passes — a three-yarder from quarterback Alex Smith late in the first half, and a 78-yarder in the fourth quarter — and punched in a four-yard rushing touchdown in the fourth en route to a 42–27 road victory.
 Hunt finished with 246 total yards from scrimmage (148 rushing, 98 receiving), the most ever in an NFL debut.
 He joined stars Marshall Faulk (for the Indianapolis Colts in 1994, 174 yards) and Billy Sims (for the Detroit Lions in 1980, 217 yards), as the only NFL players since 1970 to debut with over 150 scrimmage yards and three touchdowns.
 Hunt's 148 rushing yards led all NFL rushers for Week 1.
 He was named the AFC Offensive Player of the Month for the month of September after leading the NFL with 401 rushing yards, 538 yards from scrimmage, and 8.53 yards per carry.
 During a narrow Week 7 31–30 road loss to the Oakland Raiders, Hunt had 117 scrimmage yards for his seventh straight game accomplishing the feat.

 On December 19, 2017, Hunt was named to the 2018 Pro Bowl as a rookie.
 Heading into Week 17, Hunt was third in the NFL in rushing yards behind Todd Gurley and Le'Veon Bell.
 Both Gurley and Bell were inactive for Week 17 after both teams clinched the playoffs and were resting their players, giving Hunt a chance to claim the rushing title.
 On his first and only carry of the game, Hunt rushed for a 35-yard touchdown, passing both Bell and Gurley, giving him the rushing yards title for the 2017 season with 1,327 yards.
 This marked the second season in a row where a rookie led the league in rushing (Ezekiel Elliott in 2016).
-Hunt was named to the PFWA All-Rookie Team.
+Hunt was selected to the PFWA All-Rookie Team and named PFWA NFL Rookie of the Year.
 He was ranked 33rd on the NFL Top 100 Players of 2018.

 The Chiefs finished atop the AFC West with a 10–6 record and qualified for the playoffs.
 During the Wild Card Round against the Tennessee Titans, Hunt rushed for 42 yards and a touchdown on 11 carries in the narrow 22–21 loss.